slinkp/recurse-S223/notes.md

 Beyond that I didn't log specific progress.
 At this rate maybe I'll be able to write something from scratch Tuesday?

+Short day due to travel, needed to stop at 3 to get to airport.

 # 7/14 Still trying to troubleshoot blaggretator

 I downloaded the repo and trying the docker-compose setup.